zzhice/Interview_Preparation/Logs/Timeline.md

 + Since the head of YOLOv3 is used in v4, I add one pic from [link](https://zhuanlan.zhihu.com/p/76802514) to recap.
 + !["YOLOv3"](7.jpg)

+05/07/2020

+Apply for jobs at TuSimple, ByteDance

+1) Working on my reid research.